Generating function for projected entangled-pair states: Conclusion

 \emph{\textbf{Note added}} --- When finalizing this work, we became aware of a related work using AD methods for diagram summations in PEPS~\cite{Ponsioen2023b}.

-\emph{\textbf{Acknowledgments}} --- We acknowledge discussions with Ying-Jer Kao, Tsuyoshi Okubo, and Jens Eisert.
+\emph{\textbf{Acknowledgments}} --- We acknowledge discussions with Ying-Jer Kao, Tsuyoshi Okubo, Rico Pohle, and Jens Eisert.
 Authors also acknowledge the Advanced Study Group~(ASG) \textsl{Tensor Network Approaches to Many-Body Systems} organized by the Center for Theoretical Physics of Complex Systems~(PCS) of the Institute for Basic Science~(IBS) in Daejeon, Korea.
 Part of the calculation in this work was conducted in the Supercomputer Center of ISSP, the University of Tokyo.
 W.-L.T. is supported by the Center of Innovations for Sustainable Quantum AI~(JST Grant Number JPMJPF2221).
-H.-Y.L. is supported by National Research Foundation of Korea under the grant numbers NRF-2020R1I1A3074769 and Basic Science Research Program through the National Research Foundation of Korea~(NRF) funded by the Ministry of Education~(2014R1A6A1030732).
+H.-Y.L. and W.-L.T. were supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2020R1I1A3074769 and RS-2023-00220471).
 N.K. is supported by JSPS KAKENHI Grants No. JP19H01809 and No. JP23H01092.
-J.-Y.C. was supported by Open Research Fund Program of the State Key Laboratory of Low-Dimensional Quantum Physics (project No.~KF202207), Fundamental Research Funds for the Central Universities, Sun Yat-sen University (project No.~23qnpy60), a startup fund from Sun Yat-sen University (No.~74130-12230034), and the Innovation Program for Quantum Science and Technology 2021ZD0302100.
-N.S. is supported by the European Union’s Horizon 2020 program through the ERC-CoG SEQUAM (Grant No.~863476), and the Austrian Science Fund FWF (Grants No.~P36305 and F7117).
+J.-Y.C. was supported by Open Research Fund Program of the State Key Laboratory of Low-Dimensional Quantum Physics (project No.~KF202207), Fundamental Research Funds for the Central Universities, Sun Yat-sen University (project No.~23qnpy60), a startup fund from Sun Yat-sen University, the Innovation Program for Quantum Science and Technology 2021ZD0302100, and National Natural Science Foundation of China (NSFC) (grant No.~12304186).
+Part of the calculations reported were performed on resources provided by the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices, No.~2022B1212010008.
+N.S. is supported by the European Union’s Horizon 2020 program through the ERC-CoG SEQUAM (Grant No.~863476), and was funded in part by the Austrian Science Fund FWF (Grants No.~P36305 and F7117).